mjablons1/twingo/README.md

 # Twingo
 Twingo is a simple nidaqmx / pyAudio based, 2 channel speaker measurement application supporting continuous and finite test signals generation, acquisition and analysis.
 # Installation
-The easiest way to install will be to use Anaconda python distribution by creating a conda environment.
+The easiest way to install will be to use Anaconda python distribution and by creating a conda environment.

 1. Clone the project from GitHub
 2. In Anaconda prompt navigate to the cloned project folder and setup conda environment from the YAML file: